 The building of the Stonehouse to Nailsworth Railway was first started in 1864, the first sod was cut in Nailsworth with great ceremony on Monday February 22nd 1864 in a field not far from the Nailsworth community centre..

-There is a poster in Stroud museum announcing the opening ceremony, Mr E Horseman MP was the official performing the turning of the first sod with a silver shovel.
+There is a poster in Stroud museum announcing the opening ceremony.
+Mr E Horseman MP was the official performing the turning of the first sod with a silver shovel.

-In 1559 William Stanford and a William Fowler bought Stonehouse Court for £1092 16s 2d and in 1568 William Fowler succeeded wholly to the rights and tenements of the Manor.
+In 1559 William Sandford and William Fowler bought Stonehouse Court for £1092 16s 2d and in 1568 William Fowler succeeded wholly to the rights and tenements of the Manor.

 The present building at Stonehouse Court dates from this time.

 By the 18th century, the growth of the woollen industry was increasingly dependent on supplies of coal which were brought via the River Severn and then by cart or packhorse — on roads often impassable in winter.
 Several attempts were made to make the River Frome navigable.

 The Kemmett Canal was a scheme proposed in the late 1750s by John Kemmett and three other Tewkesbury men.
 This involved straightening and deepening the river for the easy passage of boats and using cranes & weirs - instead of locks - to effect changes in level.
 Loads would be held in containers to be lifted from a boat at one level to a boat at the other level.